tellor-io/tellor-pallet/README.md

 - `add_staking_rewards` - Funds the pallet with staking rewards, which can be used to incentivize oracle usage.
 - `begin_dispute` - Initialises a dispute/vote in the system.
 Requires a dispute fee to be paid.
 - `fund_feed` - Allows a data feed to be funded with tokens.
-- `send_votes` - Sends any dispute votes due to be sent to the governance controller contract for tallying.
+- `send_votes` - Sends any dispute votes to the governance controller contract for tallying, provided the voting period hasn't elapsed.
 - `setup_data_feed` - Initializes a data feed for recurring reports.
 - `tip` - Adds a tip for a onetime request.
 - `update_stake_amount` - Updates the stake amount after retrieving the latest token price from oracle.